-The FirstSearch interface will be enhanced to incorporate CERL's Assisted Searching functionality (based on the CERL Thesaurus and
+The FirstSearch interface will be enhanced to incorporate CERL's Assisted Searching functionality (to aid in searching place names)

 New accounts and passwords

 Access to the HPB Database during the migration period (summer 2007) will continue to be via the Eureka and RLIN platforms that were developed by RLG.
 It is anticipated that there will be a period of overlap, where the HPB will be available both in the (former) RLG and OCLC environments.